Derek Walcott: Career

 After graduation, Walcott moved to Trinidad in 1953, where he became a critic, teacher and journalist.
-He founded the Trinidad Theatre Workshop in 1959 and remained active with its board of directors.
+He founded the Trinidad Theatre Workshop in 1959 as the Little Carib Theatre Workshop.
+The company, now internationally recognized, has toured the United States with performances including the 1995 productions of Walcott's Elliot Norton award-winning The Joker of Seville and Dream on Monkey Mountain.
+He remained active with its board of directors.

 Exploring the Caribbean and its history in a colonialist and post-colonialist context, his collection In a Green Night: Poems 1948–1960 (1962) attracted international attention.
 His play Dream on Monkey Mountain (1970) was produced on NBC-TV in the United States the year it was published.
-Makak is the protagonist in this play; and "Makak"s condition represents the condition of the colonized natives under the oppressive forces of the powerful colonizers".
+Makak is the protagonist in this play; and "Makak's condition represents the condition of the colonized natives under the oppressive forces of the powerful colonizers".
 In 1971, it was produced by the Negro Ensemble Company off-Broadway in New York City; it won an Obie Award that year for "Best Foreign Play".
 In the United Kingdom's 1972 New Year Honours, Walcott was awarded an OBE for services to literature and drama in St. Lucia.

-He was hired as a teacher by Boston University in the United States, where he founded the Boston Playwrights' Theatre in 1981.
-That year he also received a MacArthur Foundation Fellowship in the United States.
+He was hired as a teacher by Boston University in the United States, where he established the Boston Playwrights' Theatre in 1981 as the Little Carib Theatre.
+The initiative was made possible through assistance from the University and the MacArthur Foundation Award.
+He became its first Artistic Director.

 Walcott taught literature and writing at Boston University for more than two decades, publishing new books of poetry and plays on a regular basis.
 Walcott retired from his position at Boston University in 2007.